facebookresearch/VideoPose3D/README.md

 	2.2 Download the weights file with the coco keypoints!
 	2.3 Replace pathToYourWeightFileFrom2.2 and run detectron with your arguments:
 ```
-python infer_simple.py --cfg /home/narvis/Dev/detectron/videopose3d/e2e_keypoint_rcnn_R-101-FPN_s1x.yaml --output-dir demo/scating_vis --image-ext jpg --wts
+python infer_simple.py --cfg /detectron/videopose3d/e2e_keypoint_rcnn_R-101-FPN_s1x.yaml --output-dir demo/scating_vis --image-ext jpg --wts
 	/pathToYourWeightFileFrom2.2/keypoints_coco_2014_train:keypoints_coco_2014_valminusminival/model_final.pkl
 demo/splitted_scating
 ```
+### VideoPose3D part

-3. Move the data_2d_detections.npz file that step 2.3 created into VideoPose3D/data or just use the one I created from the ice scating video.
+3. Move the data_2d_detections.npz file, that you created in step 2.3, into VideoPose3D/data or just use the one I created from the ice scating video.
 4. When you run the program make sure you choose the right video file!
 The ice scating video is located at InTheWildData/out_cutted.mp4
-5. Download the checkpoint file provided by the authors -  [Link](https://s3.amazonaws.com/video-pose-3d/d-pt-243.bin) - and move it to your VideoPose3D/checkpoint folder
+5. Download the checkpoint file provided by the authors and move it to your VideoPose3D/checkpoint folder.
+[Help](https://s3.amazonaws.com/video-pose-3d/d-pt-243.bin)
 7. Prepare the data_3d_h36m.npz file in the data directory.
 [Help](https://github.com/facebookresearch/VideoPose3D/blob/master/DATASETS.md#setup-from-preprocessed-dataset)
 6. Now it is time to run the thing!